 This post may include affiliate links; see our disclosure policy.

-Want to eat more carrots?
-Here’s how to get a healthy dose of them: this carrot smoothie!
-We know, this orange veggie is not usually the star of a smoothie.
-But this vibrant puree is full of fruity flavor, pairing carrot with orange, apple, and mango.
+Here’s how to get a healthy dose of carrots into your diet: try this carrot smoothie!
+I know, this veggie isn’t usually the star of a smoothie.
+But the bright puree is full of fruity flavor, pairing carrot with orange, apple, and mango.
 It’s a fun way to make your daily dose of fruits and veggies sippable!

-This one is a big winner over here, and we especially love how the citrus of the orange accents the sweetness of the carrot.
-Move over, carrot juice: this carrot smoothie is the new best way to make carrots drinkable.
+I especially love how the citrus of the orange accents the sweetness of the carrot, and you can punch it up with a hint of cinnamon or fresh ginger.
+Move over, carrot juice: this is the new best way to make carrots drinkable!

-• Carrots: We like to use large carrots (not baby carrots), but either work.
+- Carrots: I like to use large carrots (not baby carrots), but either work.

 Want to add a bit more protein to make this smoothie a satisfying breakfast or post-workout snack?
 On its own, this carrot smoothie is a vegan smoothie.
 Here are a few options for dairy and plant-based protein adders:

 Here are a few ways to take this carrot smoothie over the top!
-The first one in particular is a favorite:
+The first one in particular is my favorite:

 Lastly: why blend carrots into smoothies?
 They’re loaded with good stuff!
 Here are some of the top nutrition benefits (source):